 Our FAQ page aims to answer some of the most common questions we are asked about our treatments and services.
 It also seeks to cover the basic differences between regenerative medicine therapies.

-Anyone over the age of 18 and under the age of 75 (excluding pregnant women) will be eligible for an initial health screening with their practitioner to establish any contraindications that may prevent treatment.
+If your prescriber establishes a clear medical need for stem cell therapies and you are over the age of 18 and under the age of 75 (excluding pregnant women) you should be eligible for an initial health screening with their practitioner to establish any contraindications that may prevent treatment.
 If there are no contraindications you will be given a date for treatment.

 Mesenchymal stem cells (MSCs) are located throughout the body and are the body’s natural healer.
 Stem cells used for medicinal purposes are thought to accelerate tissue repair, stimulate tissue regeneration, decrease inflammation and stimulate new blood vessel growth.

 Stem cells are needed to live, as they continually renew every cell in our body.
 Stem cells have the clever ability to develop into many different types of cells.
 When a stem cell divides, each new cell has the potential either to remain a stem cell or become another type of cell with a more specific function, such as cartilage, muscle or a red blood cell.
 Stem cells can be found in high concentrations in adipose tissue (fat) and in bone marrow.